hphilpotts/veg-app-backend/README.md

 - READ Week routes implemented and tested working ok in Postman using `TestWeek` model in place of `Week`.

 22/02/23:
 - UPDATE & DELETE Week routes implemented and tested working ok in Postman using `TestWeek` model.
+- `TestWeek` and associated imports, changes removed from `main` branch.

 ## Current issues to resolve:
 - `week` and `food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.